tj-tusharjain/azure-compute-docs/articles/virtual-machines/windows/hybrid-use-benefit-licensing.md

 }
 ```

-You learn more ways to update your virtual machine scale set, see [Modify a virtual machine scale set](../../virtual-machine-scale-sets/virtual-machine-scale-sets-upgrade-scale-set.md).
+For more information, see [Modify a virtual machine scale set](../../virtual-machine-scale-sets/virtual-machine-scale-sets-upgrade-scale-set.md).

 ## Related content